ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/code_documentation.md

 #### Python

-For Python, the Python package [`sphinx`](https://www.sphinx-doc.org/en/master/) is useful for generating HTML documentation.
+For Python, the Python package [`sphinx`](https://www.sphinx-doc.org/en/master/) is useful for generating HTML documentation [6].
 Sphinx primarily uses the `reStructuredText` markup language, which is similar to `markdown`.
-For those more familiar with `markdown` and in teams/environments where learning a new markup language is not a top priority, `sphinx` can be extended to also support `markdown`.
+For those more familiar with `markdown` and in teams/environments where learning a new markup language is not a top priority, `sphinx` can be extended to also support `markdown` [6].

 #### R

-For R projects, you might want to consider [`pkgdown`](https://pkgdown.r-lib.org/).
+For R projects, you might want to consider [`pkgdown`](https://pkgdown.r-lib.org/) [7].
 This package will create a HTML references section, containing your code documentation.
-It uses your project's README file as a home page for the site and you can add additional content to the site in the form of [vignettes](https://r-pkgs.org/vignettes.html).
+It uses your project's README file as a home page for the site and you can add additional content to the site in the form of vignettes [8].

 ### Make human readable documentation easily available to users